elarivie/BUILDME/README.md

 brings is a simple and standard interface to this build process.

-Find below the exhaustive and complete list of requirements which defines every aspect of BUILDME.
+Find below the exhaustive and complete list of requirements which define every aspects of BUILDME.

 * REQ00000 - Shall be an executable file called "BUILDME" (No extension) at the root of projects.
 * REQ00001 - Shall exit with exit code "0" only if the build steps are all successful including the temporaty files cleaning.